shawn-dm/guixian.github.io/_pages/about.md

 - *2020.09 - 2023.06*, Guangxi Normal University.
 - *2015.09 - 2019.06*, North China Institute of Aerospace Engineering.

+# 💬 Serives

+- I serve as a PC or reviewer for conferences and journals such as KDD, AAAI, ACM MM, TKDD, DASFAA, PAKDD, Neurocomputing, and others.

 # 💻 Internships
 - *I'm looking for a summer research internship.*